How to set up a successful freight management system

 Success does not end at ‘go live’.
 Success is a continuation and as much about what happens after ‘go live’ as it is within the implementation itself.
 At ‘go live’, the project may end, but the relationship does with your vendor should not.
 The right software vendor will have a succession plan and a good account management structure in place to ensure optimal user adoption and realisation of results.
 This, combined with your champion user, is a necessary but powerful combination for ongoing success.

-MachShip API provides a simple way to integrate our shipping services with your existing systems, and we provide easy-to-follow guides for end-to-end or specific endpoint implementation.
+MachShip freight technology provides a simple way to integrate our shipping services with your existing systems through our API, and we provide easy-to-follow guides for end-to-end or specific endpoint implementation.
 Contact us to request a free demo.